AeloveRim/aeloverim.github.io/docs/Installation.md

 - Vanilla Start : New games will start with the vanilla skyrim intro instead od throwing you straight into the Realm of Lorkhan
 - Quickloot VR : Adds a looting menu similar to the one present in FO4
-- Smalls : Adds underwear to bodies when you loot them, doesn't work well with Quickloot.
+- NPC Underwear Distribution : Adds underwear to bodies when you loot them, doesn't work well with Quickloot.
 - Shadow of Skyrim - SL on defeat : Defeat system.
 Starts a sexlab scene whenever you are defeated by an enemy.
 It is integrated into the Shadow of Skyrim Nemesis system, but there's no configuration available to customize it. **Disable this if you don't want to get a forced sex scene on defeat.**
 - Yamete Redux : Alternative defeat system.
 It will require manual MCM configuration and is known to be finnicky.
 - CBPC VRSex - Sexlab Solutions Override : Will use the CBPC VRSex system instead of Sexlab to handle any sex interactions started by the Sexlab Solutions mod between the player and a female NPC, as long as the player is not in a victim context.